datamesh-governance/datamesh-governance.com/README.md

 - Right to be Forgotten By Tombstone Events

 ### Security

 - [Encryption at Rest](policies/security/encryption-at-rest.md)
 - Encryption at Transit
 - VPC

 ### Monitoring

 - Observability Metrics
 - Cost reporting

 ### Self-service

 - Data Product Creation
   - Self-service app (Backstage.io)
   - Tutorials/guides

 ### Ownership

 - Ownership for New Data Products
 - Ownership for Legacy Data Products

-## Architecture Decisions
+## Decision Records

-While it is not the federated governance group's actual job to define the architecture of the data platform, architecture decisions have consequences for global policies and vice versa, e.g. for policy automation and monitoring.

 Architecture decisions and policies are both formulated as Architecture Decision Records (ADRs) using this [template](policies/template.md).

+## Data Platform

+While it is not the federated governance group's actual job to define the architecture of the data platform, decisions about the platform have consequences for global policies and vice versa, e.g. for policy automation and monitoring.
+The governance group always has to keep track of those decisions related to the data platform.

 _Note that some examples are only applicable in certain contexts or with specific data platforms._

-### Data Platform

 - [AWS S3 as Storage for Data Products](architecture-decisions/data-platform/aws-s3-as-storage-for-data-products.md)
 - [AWS Athena as Query-Engine](architecture-decisions/data-platform/aws-athena-as-query-engine.md)